whoamirrhosein/whoamirrhosein/README.md

 ---

 ### 💻 About Me
-I am a **Linux System Administrator and Infrastructure Support Specialist** with hands-on experience managing enterprise hosting environments, virtualization clusters, and high-availability production Linux infrastructures at **Mobin Host**[cite: 1].
+I am a **Linux System Administrator and Infrastructure Support Specialist** with hands-on experience managing enterprise hosting environments, virtualization clusters, and high-availability production Linux infrastructures at **Mobin Host**.
 Passionate about system hardening, automation, and core infrastructure reliability.

 ---